-Our business is subject to various laws and regulations globally, in particular with respect to network marketing activities, cosmetics, and nutritional supplements.
-This creates certain risks for our business, including improper activities by our distributors or our inability to obtain or maintain necessary product registrations.
+Our business is subject to various laws and regulations globally, particularly with respect to our product categories as well as our direct selling distribution channel, sometimes referred to as "network marketing" or "multi-level marketing."
+Accordingly, we face certain risks, including risks associated with potential improper activities of our distributors or any inability to obtain necessary product registrations.